Solution · Fitness & Recreation

 Lila

-Gets your studio found when locals search "yoga near me" or "HIIT classes [city]"
+Gets your studio found on Google Maps and named by AI when locals search "yoga near me" or "HIIT classes [city]"

-Lila optimises your Google Business Profile for class-format queries, builds authoritative local citations, and creates neighbourhood-targeted landing pages for your highest-demand class types.
-When a prospect searches "barre studio near me" or "spin classes [city]" on Google Maps at 9 pm, Lila makes sure your business appears in the top three, ahead of the chain gym or boutique competitor two blocks away.
+Lila optimizes your Google Business Profile for class-format queries, builds authoritative local citations, and creates neighborhood-targeted landing pages for your highest-demand class types.
+When a prospect searches "barre studio near me" on Google Maps at 9 pm, or asks ChatGPT or Gemini which studio to try nearby, Lila makes sure your business appears in the top three and gets named in the AI answer, ahead of the chain gym or boutique competitor two blocks away.
+Lila also keeps your name, address, and phone number consistent across 40+ directories, refreshes class photos and profile posts, and manages your review base, requesting reviews after class and replying in your brand voice.

 2. Cora portrait